andreshyer/OfflinePaperWallet/README.md

 ## General Help

 This is a terminal tool, meaning that commands must be typed.
 Typing in the number '3' will lead to option 3 being executed.
 There is not much else to really explain.
-If you can read this, then the application is working just fine.

 ## General Information